Dav1deGraziano/Game-Theoretic-Perspective-on-a-Demand-Side-Management-Problem/README.md

-# Game-Theoretic Perspective on Demand-Side Management
+# Game-Theoretic Perspective on a Demand-Side Management Problem

 Dear reader,
 I am thrilled to briefly guide you through this project, which deals with a game-theoretic perspective on a Demand-Side Management problem.
 Specifically, a large number of customers aim at satisfying their energy demand while minimizing their own procurement cost.
 The problem set takes into account various constraints and features high computational cost.
 In the [report](DSM_Game.pdf), you will find: